To prepare the DIPG/HGG specific T cells (GD2-C7R T cells), research staff will take some

 for additional testing.

-If the patient has a procedure where tumor samples are obtained, like a spinal tap evaluation
+If the patient has a procedure where tumor samples are obtained, like a blood is collected or

 The patient will receive supportive care for any acute or chronic toxicities, including blood